lucy-gelderloos/reading-notes/class-11.md

 ### 3. How is `srcset` more helpful for responsive images than CSS or JavaScript?

 When a page loads, it starts downloading images before it interprets the page's CSS & JS; this means that it will load one image by default and replace it with the correct image after the page loads, which won't help reduce bandwidth use *at all*.
 Because `srcset` is part of the HTML document, the browser sees it as soon as the page loads.

+## Things I Want To Know More About

+When to use flex vs. grid; how grid works on pages